 Q: What investment services and advice can you provide me?

 A: We offer customized investment management to retail investors.
 Our services are generally provided on a discretionary basis, which means that we have the power to buy and sell securities for your account without your prior consent.
 This authority is usually unlimited and remains in effect until you revoke it.
 We do not provide non-discretionary investment advice, as the is just a waste of our time.
-We usually review portfolios on a daily basis.
+We review portfolios on a weekly basis.

 We do not require a minimum account size or fee.